-Due to the above-mentioned changes over time it is important to monitor the geothermal fields, bearing in mind that most changes are very slow and thus the accuracy of measurements needs to be very good but the frequency of measurements can in many cases be reduced from the current practice.
-Annual down-hole measurements and chemical sampling from each well is sufficient in many cases, but more frequent monitoring of drawdown by logging or by continuous means is very desirable, e.g. in observation wells.
+Due to the above-mentioned changes over time it is important to monitor the geothermal reservoirs, bearing in mind that most changes are slow and thus the accuracy of measurements needs to be high but the frequency of measurements can in many cases be reduced from the current practice.
+Annual or bi-annual down-hole measurements and chemical sampling from each well is sufficient in many cases.
+More frequent monitoring of drawdown in so called observation wells is desirable, by continuous means or by wireline logging.
 Continuous recording of flow and wellhead pressure for each well is a vital part of field monitoring and this is backed up by intermittent manual measurements.

 Good understanding of such changes is vital for the proper design of a geothermal power plant for a particular site so that it can operate efficiently over its expected life.
-The wellhead pressure may go down over time, enthalpy either goes up or down and the same is true for the amount of gas (so called non-condensable gases) in the steam.
-Most of these changes are the inevitable effects of production, and not very much that can be done to affect these changes.
+The wellhead pressure may go down over time, enthalpy either goes up or down and the same is true for the amount of gas (so called non-condensable gases, NGC) in the steam.
+Most of these changes are the inevitable effects of prolonged production, and not much that can be done to affect these changes.
 It is thus important to be ready to accept them and take countermeasures in time.
-These factors affect such things as the inlet pressure to the turbine, size of gas extraction system and process design of the waste water system.
-The scaling problems will also change or even disappear, as happened in a field in Iceland where calcite scaling in wells stopped as a result of degassing caused by the formation of a steam cap.
+These changes affect such things as the turbine pressure, size of gas extraction system to handle changes in the NCG and process design of the waste water system (reinjection).
+The scaling problems will also change or may even disappear, as happened in the Svartsengi field in Iceland where calcite scaling in wells stopped as a result of degassing caused by the formation of a steam cap.

-Geothermal wells have proven to be a very reliable source of energy that can be expected to last 20-40 years but some decline in mass flow is common.
+Geothermal wells have proven to be a very reliable source of energy that can be expected to last 20-40 years but some decline in flow is common.
 An often overlooked fact is that the reinjection wells may limit how much power can be generated, as surface disposal of waste fluids is often not possible or allowed.
-The reinjection wells are known to clog with time requiring workovers, acid cleaning or stimulation to regain the capacity to accept the waste fluid.
-Makeup wells have in places not been drilled as required, and thus there are geothermal plants around the world that are not producing at full capacity.
+The reinjection wells are known to clog with time requiring workovers, acid cleaning or stimulation to regain the injection capacity.
+Makeup wells have in places not been drilled as required, and thus there are a few geothermal plants that are not producing at full capacity.

-It is the complex interplay of these factors that calls for the many science and engineering disciplines to be engaged long after the geothermal plants have gone on-line.
-This is not normally the case for conventional power plants so the power companies need to be educated in why this extra effort is so important and what benefits it can bring.
+It is the complex interplay of these factors that calls for the many science and engineering disciplines to be engaged in the study of the reservoir behaviour.